KenKundert/inform/README.rst

     >>> display('ice', 9)
     ice 9

-More typical is to import and instantiate the Inform class yourself along with the desired informants.
+You can import and instantiate the Inform class yourself along with the desired informants.
 This gives you the ability to specify options:

 .. code-block:: python